rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    Bachet choice recommendations

 In :numref:`bachetBCR1` we see confirmed that alternative *a2* shows indeed the very best and alternative *a1* the weakest performance profile.
-This finding is as well confirmed below with the corresponding *Rubis* first and last choice recommendations computed from the codual outranking digraph.
+This finding is as well confirmed in :numref:`RubisBCR0` below with the corresponding *Rubis* first and last choice recommendations computed from the codual outranking digraph.

 .. code-block:: pycon
+   :caption: *Rubis* choice recommendations
+   :name: RubisBCR0
-   :emphasize-lines: 1,8,14,16,22
+   :emphasize-lines: 1,6,12,14,20

    >>> (~(-g)).showChoiceRecommendation('Rubis')
     Rubis choice recommendations